jooby-project/jooby/md/rsp.md

 # response

-The response object contains methods for reading and setting headers, status code and body (between others).
-In the next section we will mention the most important method of a response object, if you need more information please refer to the [javadoc]({{apidocs}}/org/jooby/Response.html).
+The response object contains methods for reading and setting headers, status code and body (amongst other things).
+In the next section you will encounter the most important methods of the response object.
+If you need more information please refer to the [javadoc]({{apidocs}}/org/jooby/Response.html).

 ## send

-The [rsp.send]({{defdocs}}/Response.html#send-org.jooby.Result-) method is responsible for sending and writing data into the HTTP Response.
+The [rsp.send]({{defdocs}}/Response.html#send-org.jooby.Result-) method is responsible for sending and writing data into the HTTP response.

 A [renderer]({{defdocs}}/Renderer.html) is responsible for converting a Java Object into something else (json, html, etc..).

-Let's see a simple example:
+Let's consider a simple example:

 ```java
 get("/", (req, rsp) -> rsp.send("hey jooby"));